johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

   }
 ```

 We should be familiar with the `serializer` and `deserializer` properties, and how they're initialized, from the server side.
 The `fayeClient` holds our connection to the Faye broker and is the object we'll use to make Faye client API calls.
 The constructor just sets this stuff up.
+It defaults to using the built-in (essentially **no-op**) serializer and deserializer if the user doesn't provide one in the options.

 #### Implementing `send()`